 This is effectively a skeletonized dial and accordingly the chapter ring, logo, and rear markings are laser-etched into the sapphire crystals.
 Hands and dial ring have been filled with Superluminova X1.

 Underneath the sapphire and sapphire dial you can see a partial view of the Schwarz-Etienne for MING caliber MSE100.1.
 The movement is partially skeletonization with anthracite bead blasted bridges and anglage.

-Technically speaking, the movement, which has twin parallel power barrels is good for 100-hours of power reserve when fully wound.
+Technically speaking, the manual wind movement, which has twin parallel power barrels, is good for 100-hours of power reserve when fully wound.
 There is a hacking function that allows for precise time setting, allow considering there is no seconds hand, you cannot actually take advantage.
 Each movement has been adjusted in five positions during the course of a 250-hour test period.

 Each watch comes with two calf leather straps by Jean Rosseau, Paris, including curved quick release bars, and signed stainless steel pin buckles.
 They will accommodate 160-210 mm wrist circumference.
 Additionally, each purchase comes with a handmade vegetable tanned natural leather travel pouch by Thirtyfour Bespoke, made in Kuala Lumpur.

 Retail price is CHF 7,900.
 Deliveries began Summer 2018.